 • leave you without appropriate support if the family member or friend falls ill or requires leave.

 You should discuss this with your claims manager before engaging a family member or friend to provide household services.
-We recommend that family members providing household services are accredited by, and meet the same standards of, ACIA.
+We recommend that family members providing household services are certified by, and meet the same standards of, ACIA.

 Payment for services